 I hold a chair at the Newcastle University Biosciences Institute as Professor of Structural Biology.
 I lead a team of postdoc and graduate researchers in the Yue lab, integrated into the Newcastle Structural Biology Laboratory.
-My research focuses on a moleulcar understanding towards the cause and therapy for rare metabolic diseases, and aligns with the research theme of Discovery of Medicines of the Faculty of Medical Sciences.
+My research focuses on a moleulcar understanding towards the cause and therapy for rare metabolic diseases within the research theme of Discovery of Medicines, and aligns with the Newcastle Centre for Rare Diseases.

 wyatt [dot] yue [at] newcastle [dot] ac [dot] uk